 You'll find that your current provider will specify two rates of interest relating to your overdraft.
 The first will apply to funds borrowed against your agreed overdraft, while another rate will be applied when you exceed your overdraft limit.
-It is worth noting that interest will only be charged on the on the amount of your overdraft in use at any one time.
+It is worth noting that interest will only be charged on the amount of your overdraft in use at any one time.

 Some current account providers set standard overdraft rates that apply to all customers, while others will tailor the rate charged on your borrowing to your personal circumstances and financial history.

-If an overdraft facility is something that you regularly use it’s important to choose the best current account overdraft provider that offers a low rate on borrowed funds.
+If an overdraft facility is something that you regularly use it's important to choose the best current account provider that offers a low rate on borrowed funds.
 However, you should also check the charges and fees levied as these can add significantly to the cost.

 You'll find that some providers will offer you a 'fee free' overdraft while others will levy a monthly 'overdraft management' fee which can make for expensive borrowing when coupled with a high interest rate.

-A number of providers do offer interest free borrowing on their current accounts either as a ‘buffer’ (typically consisting of a few hundred pounds), or on the whole overdraft amount.
+A number of providers do offer interest free borrowing on their current accounts either as a 'buffer' (typically consisting of a few hundred pounds), or on the whole amount.

 A free overdraft bank account can be a good option as long as you keep a keen eye on the rate of interest charged.
 This is important as some free overdraft current account providers will offer a 0% rate as part of an introductory deal and start to levy interest after this deal has expired.